 Nonprofit Filing

-While most nonprofits don’t pay taxes, you do need file a return to provide the IRS with detailed documentation to keep your tax-free status.
-We will prepare your Form 990 so you can easily share information with your board of directors and donors as well as file your informational return.
+While most nonprofits don’t pay taxes, you do need to file a return to provide the IRS with detailed documentation to keep your tax-free status.
+We will prepare your Form 990 so you can share information with your board of directors and donors as well as file your informational return.

 Tax Planning & Preparation: Frequently Asked Questions